 Long Lane is a very small town located in the state of Missouri.
 With a population of 2,918 people and just one neighborhood, Long Lane is the 216th largest community in Missouri.

-When you are in Long Lane, you'll notice that it is more blue-collar than most other communities in America.
-36.30% of Long Lane’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Long Lane is a blue-collar town, with 36.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Long Lane is a town of managers, service providers, and construction workers and builders.
 There are especially a lot of people living in Long Lane who work in management occupations (19.03%), personal care services (8.38%), and sales jobs (8.16%).

 Long Lane’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.